 Reports within the NAPLAN Data Service provide results data at national, state, school, sub-group and student levels.
 These data provide schools with a powerful means of identifying and analysing particular areas of strength and weakness.
 Item level data is included, enabling teachers to analyse student response patterns within a class or sub-group.
 This information can assist the development of teaching programs and strategies.
 The Data Service now also provides both school and student level trend data, further assisting schools in measuring growth and improvement.

 To assist schools in interpreting their NAPLAN data, the VCAA provides a series of professional development workshops across the state, free-of-charge to all schools.
-These workshops are usually conducted from October to December, at a range of metropolitan and regional locations.
+These workshops are usually conducted in Term 4, at a range of metropolitan and regional locations.
 Further information can be found at the